rtoy/cmucl/BUILDING.md

    load-world.sh three times.
 See below for descriptions of these scripts.

-b) Slightly more complicated builds
+1. Slightly more complicated builds

    For slightly more complicated builds, you may need to use some bootstrap files.
 See below for more information about these